5x12/themlsbook/jupyter_book/book/chapter6/filter_methods.md

 (chapter6_part1)=

-# Chapter 6: Feature Selection | Filter Methods
+# Filter Methods

 - This Jupyter Notebook is a supplement for the [Machine Learning Simplified](https://themlsbook.com) (MLS) book.
 Note that all detailed explanations are written in the book.
 This notebook just shed light on Python implementations of the topics discussed.
 - I also assume you know Python syntax and how it works.
 If you don't, I highly recommend you to take a break and get introduced to the language before going forward with my notebooks.

 This notebook is a supplement for *Chapter 3.
 Dimensionality Reduction Techniques* of **Machine Learning For Everyone** book.

-# 1. Dataset
+## 1. Required Libraries, Data & Variables

 Let's import the data and have a look at it: